redux-saga/redux-saga/logo/README.md

 ## Font

 The chosen font is [Titillium](https://fonts.google.com/specimen/Titillium+Web).
 The logo names for portrait and landscape are in Semi-Bold.
-The logo name for compact are in bold.
+The logo name for compact is in bold.

 ## Credits